it-at-m/digiwf-ok.verkehr-integration/docs/documentation.md

 Mandatory attributes are `kennzeichen` and `suchzeitpunkt`.
 The attribute `suchzeitpunkt` has to be a date in ISO format.
 Optional but recommended attributes are `benutzer` and `verfahren`.
+These two recommended attributes are for logging purposes.

 ```json
 {